Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

    Radio Gateway and the Internet.
 This entity maps to the LoRaWAN Network Server.

-   o Application Server (App).
-The same terminology is used in LoRaWAN.
-   In that case, the application server will be the SCHC gateway, doing C/D and F/R.
+   o SCHC F/R and SCHC C/D are LoRaWAN Application Server; ie the LoRaWAN application server will do the C/D and F/R.

 ~~~~